UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Review your high and low usage months to determine if a fixed or tiered rate plan is better for you.

-Before you commit to a contract that could last 12 to 24 months, you need to look at your data.
-Log in to your current electricity provider’s portal and download your usage history for the last year.
-Look at your highest usage month (usually August or January) and your lowest usage month (usually April or October).
-If your usage fluctuates wildly, for example, 500 kWh in spring and 2,500 kWh in summer, a flat rate plan might be dangerous.
+Before you commit to any lengthy contract that could trap you for 12 to 24 months, you need to rely on hard data.
+Log in to your current electricity provider’s web portal and download your usage history for the last calendar year.
+Look critically at your highest usage month (usually August or January) and your lowest usage month (usually April or October).
+If your historical usage fluctuates wildly โ€” for example, using a mere 500 kWh in the spring but spiking to 2,500 kWh in the grueling summer โ€” signing up for a flat rate plan is a highly dangerous financial gamble.

 A couple compares Predictable Bill and Standard Plan energy options on a tablet illustration.